 - Complete a departmental or interdisciplinary major.

-- Satisfy the college residency requirement (thirty-five of the last forty-five units must be completed as a registered Marshall College student).
+- Satisfy the college residency requirement (thirty-six of the last eleven courses must be completed as a registered Marshall College student).

-- Successfully complete a minimum of 180 units for the BA/BS degree.
+- Successfully complete a minimum of 180 units for the BA/BS.
 At least sixty of these units must be completed at the upper-division level.

 - A 2.0 or better GPA is required for graduation.